Call for appointment:410-328-6080 or 1-800-888-8823 410-328-6080 or 1-800-888-8823

 Who Can Be Treated with GammaPod

 While choosing GammaPod for treatment is a decision between a patient and her physicians, some general guidelines apply.
 GammaPod is a form of accelerated partial breast irradiation (APBI), which is beneficial for particular patients with early stage breast cancers.
-For GammaPod focuses radiation on only the highest risk areas affected by cancer and might prevent cancer recurrence just as well as a longer course of radiation to the entire breast.
-Appropriate candidates for GammaPod treatment include but are not limited to: Factors that would recommend GammaPod to a patient include:
+GammaPod focuses radiation on only the highest risk areas affected by cancer and might prevent cancer recurrence just as well as a longer course of radiation to the entire breast.
+Appropriate candidates for GammaPod treatment include but are not limited to:

 - Early stage breast cancers (Stage 0, 1 or 2)